Providing Healthcare to the Military

 After starting medical school last fall, she became involved with Doctors of Tomorrow, a program that pairs first-year medical students with high school freshman interested in the field.
 The mentorship aligned with Hadler’s passion for working with children.

-“Growing up and even in high school and college and right now, I’ve always done volunteer work and activates with kids and found it to be really rewarding.”
+“Growing up and even in high school and college and right now, I’ve always done volunteer work and activities with kids and found it to be really rewarding.”

 Building on research